Articles on Selling by Robert Seviour

 It isn’t any more fun to hear ‘I can’t afford it’ either, (although usually there is a way to deal with this by structuring payments appropriately).

-The antidote is to ‘Qualify’ the prospect.
-What that means is finding out at an early stage whether the person you are talking to has what it takes to become a fully-paid up customer.
 What we need to know is, does he or she have the authority to make a purchasing decision without consulting others; have they got the money and what is the strength of interest.

 My first sales manager taught me to